zacharyhalvorson/personal-site/public/work/mobify-cloud.md

-Mobify Cloud is a responsive web application translated into multiple languages, servicing users in several countries.
-It functions as a development team management interface, as well as a production testing and deployment platform for mobile web experiences.
-I've worked on a multitude of features and improvements, ranging from high-level product direction and user research, to UI design and front-end implementation.
+Mobify Cloud is a responsive web application translated into multiple languages, and used across several countries.
+It’s the primary customer portal for Mobify customers with many functions.
+It serves as a development team management interface, as well as a production testing and deployment platform for mobile experiences.
+I've worked on a multitude of features and improvements, ranging from conducting user research to high-level product direction, UI design and front-end implementation.

 ## Understanding Our Users

-I want to talk about how were a product company that has a client services side but we also have partner companies also using our software.
-When conducting our user research we needed to make sure we were accounting for all those different types of people.
-Teams of varying size, skill level, devices, and workflows.

-👸👋

-I conducted multiple user interviews to build out a list of common problems and workflows.
-These informed our user archetypes, and then created personas from them.
-We use the personas to help drive our design decisions.

-[TODO persona photos, and shot of problems spreadsheet here] [TODO need to design a compelling way to show some visuals here]
+Mobify makes software that gives web development teams the ability to adapt desktop websites for mobile devices, enhancing user experience and performance.
+In addition to an amazing team of in-house designers and engineers doing implementations for customer websites, we also have partner organizations that do web implementations using our software.

+I often led user research activities for Mobify Cloud.
+I conducted interviews, crafted surveys, and organized inbound feedback, for both our internal team as well as external delivery partners.
+We often found a wide array of skill sets and workflows among the users and teams that used Mobify’s software to deliver for customers.

+> Photo of problems spreadsheet 👸👋

+Keeping this information organized and indexed was key to making better product decisions.
+I distilled data from interviews and surveys into personas for use in product design decision-making, and I also created a database for quickly searching through inbound feedback from users, using a <a class=“c-link” href=“http://alistapart.com/article/connected-ux”>shared Evernote notebook</a> hooked up to our main feedback email address.

+> Photos of personas should go here.

 ## Colour Refresh